 My Greatest Fear Before Traveling Alone with My Child

-My greatest fear was, of course, doubting my own self about whether I would be able to travel on my own in a distant land, that too with a little infant.
+My greatest fear was, of course, doubting myself about whether I would be able to travel on my own in a distant land, that too with a little infant.

 I knew I wanted to backpack and experience that with my child, but I was a little unsure about being able to successfully accomplish solo backpacking across a foreign country with a baby.